-If you’re one of the many people living in inner city Melbourne that are situated in an apartment building, you’re likely to be in close proximity with your neighbours.
+So, you must be wondering, what is strata management?
+Especially, if you’re one of the many people living in inner city Melbourne that are situated in an apartment building, you’re likely to be in close proximity to your neighbours.
 Whilst this has its benefits, what happens when an issue arises, who do you contact?
-We break down what exactly is a strata manager, and why you need one when living in a residential apartment building.
+We break down exactly what is strata management, and why you need a strata manager when living in a residential apartment building.

 Why Do You Need A Strata Manager?

-A strata manager is a role that wears many hats.
-From aiding residents to upholding the financial records, their day to day tasks are rarely the same.
-Some of the strata managers key responsibilities involve:
+When it comes to what is strata management, a strata manager is a role that wears many hats.
+From aiding residents to upholding the financial records, their day-to-day tasks are rarely the same.
+Some of the strata manager’s key responsibilities involve:

 Upholding rules and regulations

 Strata managers play a key role in maintaining not only the physical appearance of the building but also social preservation.
 This means, relaying the relevant information of the strata rules and regulations of the building to each resident and then enforcing said rules.
 If a dispute should arise between two residents, the strata manager acts as the key mediator.

 A strata manager is directly responsible for the contentment of their residents, so should there be a need or want for something in the building, the strata manager is the person who looks into whether this is viable or not, such as including more furniture to the common areas or turning a bare rooftop into a rooftop garden.

 Dealing with financial details

 Whilst this position is a largely administrative role that aids the residents, it also deals with important financial information.
 Strata managers prepare budgets for the approval of the Owners Corporation; such budgets would include the finances needed for larger alterations or renovations needed in the building.
 They are also the people responsible for ensuring that all fees owing to the Owners Corporation are paid on time.

 Safety and Security